 What skills should you be working on when working with children?

 Contrary to what many believe, kids are not “regular humans in the miniature form.”
 Children are unique human beings still in the stage of transitioning into adults.
 Here are the skills you need to possess for high-paying careers working with children

 - The Ability to Conceal Annoyance and Frustration

 Why do people choose to work in childcare?

 Childcare is gratifying.
-High paying careers working with children is all about developing their full potential.
+High-paying careers working with children are all about developing their full potential.
 As a childcare provider, you help kids get a good start.
 You assist them in developing crucial social skills in a caring and safe atmosphere that fosters learning through play.

 What degrees are best suited for students planning on working with children?